Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Volunteer/Internship experience:

-- Remark any achievements or responsibilities you had in these roles.
+- Be sure to highlight any accomplishments or responsibilities you held in these roles.

 References: